ludo2ne/projet-info-2A/README.md

 NB_SEANCES_MAX=4
 ```

-## Create a PostgreeSQL database
+## Create a PostgreSQL database
-Create the database and fill in the following attributes in the `.env` file:
+Create the database and fill in the following attributes in the `.env` file :
--HOST
+- HOST
--PASSWORD
+- PASSWORD
--USER
+- USER
--DATABASE
+- DATABASE
--PORT
+- PORT

 ## How to launch the app